annulen/sysdig-wiki/sysdig-Chisel-API-Reference-Manual.md

 Like set_interval_s(), but allows more granular timeouts.

 ## evt library
-The function in this library are related to the event that is currently processed and therefore can only be called from the on_event() callback.
+The functions in this library are related to the event that is currently processed and therefore can only be called from the on_event() callback.

 **evt.field(fld)**